aressler38/HardWorker/README.md

     hardWorker.loadScript( "./lib/require.js" , callback );

 The first parameter is a url path to the JavaScript file that you want.
-The second parameer is optional, but it's triggered when the `onload` of the `XMLHttpRequest` *inside* the worker executes.
+The second parameter is optional, but it's triggered when the `onload` of the `XMLHttpRequest` *inside* the worker executes.
 It's executed in the context of the window (not the worker).
 A call to `loadScript` is similar to a call to `loadModule` except that no `workerCallback` function are bound.